 Release is both the saddest and the happiest of experiences.
 Watching rescued mallard ducks you have raised, fly away, is a privilege few people get to experience.

 When you come across any abandoned or injured wildlife you need to be aware of legal considerations.
 Without going into detail you must never take an animal from the wild unless you are 100% sure it is injured, abandoned or orphaned.

 Ducklings often get separated from their parents and are often on ponds or grass alone.
 Their mum may not be anywhere in sight.
 Leave them alone unless:

 If you are concerned please try and watch it for at least 2 hours before you remove it.
 A ducking should look fluffy, rather than wet and slick.

 Once you have them, you must go to reasonable lengths to get them professional care at either a vets or a wildlife rescue organisation.
 You must not release a duckling back into the wild until it is able to survive on its own.

 If the duckling is on private land try and seek permission from the land owner.

-Mallards all have the same plumage until they are about 7-9 months old when the drakes start to develop the colourful feathers.
+Mallards all have the same plumage until about 7-9 months old when the drakes develop colourful feathers.
 You can tell their sex from about 8 weeks old by their voice.

 Are you interested in seeing photos of the many breeds of domestic ducks?
 Then check out our Duck Breeds photo page.

-If you found this article useful then I hope you will leave a comment below and tell us how you got on!
+I hope you found this guide on how to care for wild baby ducks useful.
+Please leave a comment below and tell me how you got on!